-Under the CRD IV, and the PRA implementation thereof, two new buffers were implemented which have an impact on the Bank as follows:
+Under CRD IV, and the PRA implementation thereof, two new buffers were implemented which have an impact on the Bank as follows:

 - The Capital Conservation Buffer ("CCB") commenced in 2016, when under the transitional provisions a bank was required to hold a buffer of 0.625% of the bank's total risk exposures.
-The CCB requirement increases in equal increments to 2.5% in 2019, and at the same time the PRA Buffer is reduced by a similar amount until it is extinguished; - The Counter Cyclical Buffer ("CCyB") Whilst this also commenced in 2016, the applicable level is to be determined by local regulatory authorities.
-The applicable CCyB for the Bank is calculated as the average of CCyB rates set by local Financial Policy Committees, weighted based on the exposures of the Bank.
+The CCB requirement increases in equal increments to 2.5% in 2019, and at the same time the PRA buffer was reduced by a similar amount until it was extinguished.
+There has been no change in the size of this buffer since the UK's exit from the European Union; - The Counter Cyclical Buffer ("CCyB") Whilst this also commenced in 2016, the applicable level was to be determined by local regulatory authorities.
+Following the UK's exit from the European Union, the PRA remains responsible for setting the level of this buffer which, for the Bank, is calculated as the average of CCyB rates set by the Financial Policy Committee, weighted based on the exposures of the Bank.